1. Q: What is the application procedure?

 3. Q: How does a sponsor renew with the Accountancy Board?

-A: All sponsors are listed on the Board's Web site with the renewal date following.
+A: All sponsors are listed on the Board's Web site.
 No renewal notices will be mailed to sponsors.
-First-time CPE sponsors or sponsors whose registrations have expired must download a copy of the then current sponsor registration form (Adobe PDF format) and send it to the Board.
+First-time CPE sponsors or sponsors whose registrations have expired must download a copy of the current sponsor registration form (Adobe PDF format) and send it to the Board.
+Sponsors who are registered with the Board are required to renew yearly.
+PSR sponsors are to renew by May 31st of each year and general CPE sponsors by August 31st of each year.

 2. Q: I am planning to start my own CPA firm.
 What Board requirements must I meet?